abilashcse/birthdaychallenge/README.md

 # birthdaychallenge
-This project helps to create a birthday list app in Android
+This project helps to create a birthday list app in Android.